 MP for Warrington South

-Sarah Hall is a Labour (Co-op) MP for Warrington South, elected in 2024.
-She serves on the Public Accounts Committee and on the Bus Services (No. 2) Bill committee, reflecting a focus on public spending and transport policy.
+Sarah Hall is the Labour Co-op MP for Warrington South, elected in July 2024.
+She currently serves on the Public Accounts Committee and on the Bus Services (No. 2) Bill committee, reflecting roles in parliamentary scrutiny and transport policy.

-She has four declared financial interests: two miscellaneous entries, one land and property (within or outside the UK), and one entry for visits outside the UK.
+Declares four financial interests: two miscellaneous entries, one land and property entry (within or outside the UK), and one entry for visits outside the UK.

 Generated 21 February 2026